 Why we picked the Escort Max 360:

-Although there is a newer version of the Escort Max 360, called the Escort Max 360c, we still stick with the Max 360 since it can be had for about $550 at certain retailers.
+Although there is a newer version of the Escort Max 360, called the Escort Max 360c, we still stick with the Max 360 since it can be purchased for about $500 at certain retailers.
 Prices may have come down, but the Max 360 continues to be our choice and for good reason.
-Quite simply, the updated Max 360c doesn’t really improve on the previous model’s functionality too significantly to make it worth its price premium.
+Quite simply, the updated Max 360c doesn’t really improve on the previous model’s functionality too significantly to make it worth its premium price.
 The original Max 360 was already so good to begin with.
 It comes packed with nearly every feature available on a radar detector today, including dual antennas, directional arrows that point out threats, and smartphone compatibility to help you network with other speedsters in your area.

-Another thing that sets the Max 360 apart is community-based protection.
+Another thing that sets theapart is community-based protection.
 It uses Bluetooth to link itself to smartphones, giving users access to a community-based ticket protection program called Escort Live.
-Escort Live is a free app for Android and Apple Devices, one that notifies you of nearby alerts, red light camera locations, local speed limit data, and even your own over-speed violations.
+Escort Live is a free app for Android and Apple Devices, one that notifies you of nearby alerts, red light camera locations, local speed limit data, and even your own speed violations.

 The runner-up: Uniden R7